 Friday, May 13, 2016

-May in paradise: What to do, what to do, what to do ……
+May on Isla Mujeres: What to do, what to do, what to do ……

 North Beach - Playa Norte L. Lock photo

-My favourite Whale Shark photo - National Geographic
+Whale Shark, National Geographic

 They aren’t interested in eating the annoying critters that thrash in the water around them, faces squashed into diving masks, and words of awe bubbling to the ocean’s surface.
-When I swim with these leviathans I lose my obsessive fear of the ocean, if only for a little while.
+When I swim with these leviathans, I lose my obsessive fear of the ocean, if only for a little while.
 It’s amazing.

 Sea Turtles mating at Punta Sur L.Lock

-Later in the month the giant sea turtles congregate at the southern tip of the island, enthusiastically mating.
-The lineups for the available females are long as two, three or four males anxiously paddle along behind waiting for their turn.
-It’s a pretty cumbersome business – with the smaller male piggybacking on the larger female.
-I’m guess they are both probably pretty happy with the results because the process is repeated year after year.
-A few weeks after fertilization the females will come ashore during the night and lay up to 180 eggs in a deep nest laboriously dug with her flippers.
+They both seem happy with the results because the process is repeated year after year.
+A few weeks after fertilization, the females will come ashore at night and lay up to 180 eggs in a deep nest laboriously dug with their flippers.
 If you are lucky enough, you can sit quietly nearby and watch the females lay their eggs.
 Don’t touch or disturb them.
 Just let the ladies do their difficult job, and then return to the safety of the sea.

 Details for May 2016 Fishing Tournament

-And for those of you who like a bit more action there is always deep-sea fishing, fishing tournaments, and just-plain-fun fishing.
-On May 20th, 21st and 22nd is the annual Torneo Internacional Pesca that features prizes like $350,000.00 pesos for first place (About $20,000.00 USD).
-The second place prize is a pick-up truck.
+And for those of you who like a bit more action, there is always deep-sea fishing, fishing tournaments, and just plain fun fishing.
+On May 20th, 21st, and 22nd is the annual Torneo Internacional Pesca that features prizes like 350,000.00 pesos for first place (About $20,000.00 USD).
+The second-place prize is a pick-up truck.

 Happy fishermen!

-Most of our Canadian and American friends have returned to their northern homes, looking forward to catching up with family news or gardening, golfing and fishing.
 We have settled into a less hectic routine, fewer parties, more quiet evenings enjoying a good book and a glass of wine on our ocean-side patio.
-Ah, May, in paradise.
-Our favourite time of year.

 Hasta Luego

-Boating racing to check-in before tournament deadline
+Boats racing to check in before the deadline

 No comments: